 Main Street enterprises prepare for November 25 event

-“If you’re an independent merchant, you can’t afford to skip Small Business Saturday.
-Last year, shoppers spent $15.4 billion at locally-owned stores and restaurants on Small Business Saturday, which was a 13 percent increase over the previous year,” said Minda McGonagle, New Mexico state director for the National Federation of Independent Business, citing statistics from a survey by NFIB and American Express.
-“It isn’t too late for small businesses to make the most of Small Business Saturday,” said McGonagle, who offered six tips for doing so:
+Last year, shoppers spent $15.4 billion at locally-owned stores and restaurants on Small Business Saturday, which was a 13 percent increase over the previous year, according to a survey by NFIB and American Express.
+Here are six tips for making 2017 Small Business Day successful.